Trustworthy AI Inference Systems: An Industry Research View: Privacy and Explainability

 \section{Privacy and Explainability}

-The performance of AI models depend on the quality of the training data.
+The performance of AI models depends on the quality of the training data.
 Training datasets with inherent bias lead to models replicating that bias, sometimes resulting in positive feedback loops where biased decisions are made based on decisions from biased models, creating more biased data that the models are further trained on.
-Many ML models, such as DNNs, are poorly explainable (i.e., it is hard to explain post-hoc what contributed to a specific incorrect or biased prediction).
-It can be hard to understand how well, or how poorly, the model will behave on unexpected inputs.
+Many ML models, such as DNNs, are poorly explainable~(i.e., it is hard to explain post-hoc what contributed to a specific incorrect or biased prediction).
+It can be hard to understand how well or how poorly the model will behave on unexpected inputs.
 Privacy technologies can further complicate this situation: if the model owners cannot see the query or the result, they have little hope of detecting incorrect or biased predictions, possibly thwarting good intentions to produce fair and unbiased ML applications.
-Novel strategies, such as Hyperdimensional computing, show promise in supporting secure and private computation while being explainable and easily updateable online \cite{secureHD, priveHD}.
+Novel strategies, such as Hyperdimensional computing, show promise in supporting secure and private computation while being explainable and easily updateable online \cite{imani2019framework,priveHD}.
+For a broader spectrum of applications, many explainable AI (XAI) tools have been developed in recent years.
+They can be helpful for explaining single decisions of arbitrary black-box classifiers~\cite{lime, anchors, shap} and for visualizing the general influence of single features~\cite{pdpice}.
+In addition, there are many domain-specific XAI tools, e.g., saliency maps for image classification~\cite{saliency, unmasking}.